The Insulation Debate

-Specialty insulation manufacturers will dispute this of course and often provide an STC rating with the specialty insulation in an assembly.
-What is missing though is an STC rating comparing the specialty insulation to fiberglass in the same assembly.
+Specialty insulation manufacturers will dispute this of course and often provide an STC rating with the specialty insulation used in a high STC assembly.
+What they conveniently leave out, however, is an STC rating comparing the performance of standard fiberglass in that same assembly.
 The absorption rate will also be touted for superior performance to fiberglass, but labs conduct absorption tests with the insulation exposed.
-Once rigid mass covers the insulation (as it would in a wall or ceiling), the differences in absorption coefficients are equalized.
+Once rigid mass covers the insulation (as it would in a wall or ceiling), the differences in absorption coefficients are, more or less, equalized.

-Specialty insulation does have a place in construction for various reasons, increased energy efficiency, fire rating, easier installation, and fewer chemicals depending on the insulation.
-However, for sound isolation, save money and buy the cheap stuff.
+Specialty insulation does have a place in construction for other reasons, increased energy efficiency, fire rating, easier installation, and fewer chemicals - depending on the insulation.
+However, for sound isolation, save your money and buy the cheap stuff.